Inflatable boat: World War II

 Submarine warfare in the Battle of the Atlantic led to casualties among warships and merchant ships.
 In the military, inflatable boats were used to transport torpedoes and other cargo.
 They also helped troops land in shallow water, and their compact size made overland transport possible.
+The US had two standard boats the LCRL and LCRS.

 The Marine Raiders were originally trained to carry out raids and landings from Landing Craft Rubber Large (LCRL) inflatable boats carried by high speed transports.
 In August 1942 the submarines USS Argonaut (SM-1) and USS Nautilus (SS-168) carried elements of the 2nd Raider Battalion who carried out the Makin Island raid from LCRL inflatable boats.
 Invasions of the Battle of Arawe by the 112th Cavalry Regiment and parts of the Battle of Tarawa involved amphibious landings in inflatable boats against heavy enemy resistance.

 One of the models, the Zodiac brand inflatable boat, became popular with the military, and contributed significantly to the rise of the civilian inflatable boat industry in Europe and in the United States.
 After World War II, governments sold surplus inflatable boats to the public.

 Post-war inflatables

 Inflatable liferafts were also used successfully to save crews of aircraft that ditched in the sea; bombing, naval and anti-submarine aircraft flying long distances over water being much more common from the start of WWII.
 In the 1950s, the French Navy officer and biologist Alain Bombard was the first to combine the outboard engine, a rigid floor and a boat shaped inflatable.
 The former airplane-manufacturer Zodiac built that boat and a friend of Bombard, the diver Jacques-Yves Cousteau began to use it, after Bombard sailed across the Atlantic Ocean with his inflatable in 1952.
 Cousteau was convinced by the shallow draught and good performance of this type of boat and used it as tenders on his expeditions.

 The inflatable boat was so successful that Zodiac lacked the manufacturing capacity to satisfy demand.
 In the early 1960s, Zodiac licensed production to a dozen companies in other countries.
 In the 1960s, the British company Humber was the first to build Zodiac brand inflatable boats in the United Kingdom.

-Some inflatables have inflated keels whose V-shape help the hull move through waves reducing the slamming effect caused by the flat hull landing back on the surface the water after passing over the top of a wave at speed.
+Some inflatables have inflated keels whose V-shape help the hull move through waves reducing the slamming effect caused by the flat hull landing back on the water surface after passing over the top of a wave at speed.